 This post is contributed by Linda Burtch, Burtch Works’ Managing Director and quantitative recruiting expert.

-Looking to hire analytics pros or data scientists?
+Looking to hire data scientists or analytics professionals?

-Thinking about a career move in 2019?
-Here are a few quick tips that may come in handy:
+Are you thinking about a career move this year?
+Here are a few posts that might be helpful:

 Interested in our salary research on data scientists and predictive analytics professionals?
 Download our studies using the button below.

-We hope this information was helpful!
-If you’re looking to hire predictive analytics or data science talent, or are looking for new opportunities, be sure to connect with me on LinkedIn.
+I hope this information was helpful!
+If you’re looking to hire data science or analytics talent, or looking for new opportunities, be sure to connect with me on LinkedIn (Linda Burtch).